Creating and Uploading a Virtual Hard Disk that Contains the Linux Operating System

 <PathToFile> is the full path to the .publishsettings file.

-For more information, see Get Started with Azure Cmdlets
+For more information, see How to install and configure Azure PowerShell

 Step 3: Upload the image to Azure